QuantConnect/lean-cli/README.md

   --ticker TEXT                   The ticker of the data  [required] --resolution [tick|second|minute|hour|daily]
-                                  The resolution of the data  [required] --start [yyyyMMdd]              The start date of the data (ignored for daily and hourly data) --end [yyyyMMdd]                The end date of the data (ignored for daily and hourly data) --overwrite                     Whether existing data should be overwritten (defaults to False) --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.
+                                  The resolution of the data  [required] --start [yyyyMMdd]              The inclusive start date of the data (ignored for daily and hourly data) --end [yyyyMMdd]                The inclusive end date of the data (ignored for daily and hourly data) --overwrite                     Overwrite existing local data --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.